Images - how to work with them

 - Layers may show

-column if they were squashed or not stored separately. - The base image (
+<missing>in theIMAGEcolumn if they were squashed or not stored separately. - The base image (

-) typically appears as the bottom layer. - History does not include files themselves — only the commands and metadata.
+FROM) typically appears as the bottom layer. - History does not include files themselves — only the commands and metadata.

 Tagging images